 Now let’s take a look at what you should include in your deck and why.
 First, remember that your pitch deck is a visual summary of your business.
 So it needs to address every aspect of your business that you might include in a business plan.

 There are many opinions on exactly what 10-14 slides should be included in a pitch deck, and in what sequence.
 For the sake of argument we’ll use the slide titles and sequence (flow) I use in a sample pitch deck I have created for my pitch deck coaching business.
 I'll use screenshots from the current version of this deck to illustrate some of the information I think you should include on each slide of your deck.

 Before we get into details, here's the outline:

 Note that you can find these slides on Slideshare if you want to see the entire deck without my notes.

-Note that you'll need two version of your pitch deck.
+Note that you'll need two versions of your pitch deck.
 The read me version and the listen to me version.
 Many investors will want to see your deck before they agree to meet you.
 This means your "read me" version needs more

 detail so it can stand alone.
 Your "listen to me" version is the one you use when you can present in person to an audience of potential investors.
 You need fewer details on your listen-to-me deck slides because you replace them with speaking points.
 This ensures that investors

 spends more time listening to you and less time reading your slides.
 Think Steve Jobs, the Zen master of the "listen to me" pitch.